olcf/hip-training-series/Lecture1/01 Exercises for HIP Introduction.md

 ### Basic examples

-`cd HPCTrainingExamples/HIP/vectorAdd `
+`cd hip-training-series/Lecture1/vectorAdd `

 Examine files here – README, Makefile, CMakeLists.txt and vectoradd.hip.
-Notice that Makefile requires ROCM_PATH to be set.
-Check with module show rocm or echo $ROCM_PATH Also, the Makefile builds and runs the code.
+Notice that the Makefile requires ROCM_PATH to be set.
+Check with module show rocm or echo $ROCM_PATH.
+Also, the Makefile builds and runs the code.
 We’ll do the steps separately.
 Check also the HIPFLAGS in the Makefile.
 There is also a CMakeLists.txt file to use for a cmake build.

 For the portable Makefile system
 ```